Musical Chairs is back for 2019! Register your interest here

 Are you a musician who dreams of playing a different instrument?
 A flautist who always wanted to play the cello?
-A violinist who'd love to have a go at the trumpet?
-A double bassist who wishes they'd only ever had to carry a piccolo around?
 Maybe you haven't played for years, and this is an excuse to dust off that old viola sitting under your bed, or perhaps you never even had the chance to play and would love the opportunity to take up an instrument for the first time.
 Whether professional musician or complete beginner, Musical Chairs is the event for you!